Buddhism

 and are thus not

-random, not probabilistic, but determined.
+random, but determined.
 Nevertheless, these aggregates (both physical & mental) pass through the

 inconceivably rapid moments of arising, existing & ceasing.
 They thus change incessantly